kl-fil/kl-fil.github.io/_pages/teaching.md

 - 2019-2022 - Microbial Ecology; laboratory exercises (on-site & remote)
 - 2019 - Histology and Histochemistry, Histology and embryology; laboratory exercises (on-site)

 Besides my official duties as university staff, I helped Biology Students Association members in forming their own research proposals, and reviewed sci-pop articles for their magazine *In Vivo*.

+In academic year 2022/2023 I was listed as 2nd best teaching assistant (based on a student survey on 166 professors and teaching assistants across 85 courses).
+The ranking was based on 1-5 points grading system and anonymized student feedback.
+My students seem to love the diversity of tools and approaches I would use to improve teaching, the clarity of expectations, and the general "vibe" during exercises.